microchip-pic-avr-examples/pic16f13145-cnano-manchester-encoder-mplab-mcc/README.md

 # Manchester Encoder with Configurable Bitrate Based on CLB Using the PIC16F13145 Microcontroller with MCC Melody

-The repository contains the Manchester Encoder, an MPLAB® X project, using Core Independent Peripherals (CIPs) by following the interaction between Custom Logic Block (CLB), Timers (TMR0) and Universal Asynchronous Receiver-Transmitter (UART) peripherals.
+The repository contains a Manchester Encoder implementation in hardware using the Configurable Logic Block (CLB).
+It uses other peripherals to support the CLB including Timers (TMR0) and Universal Asynchronous Receiver-Transmitter (UART) peripherals.

 The CLB peripheral is a collection of logic elements that can be programmed to perform a wide variety of digital logic functions.
 The logic function may be completely combinatorial, sequential, or a combination of the two, enabling users to incorporate hardware-based custom logic into their applications.